perone/redisplay/README.md

-# redisplay
+# Redisplay

 Redis monitor using Arduino and OLED displays.
+This project works like